Diagnostic Safety and Quality

 Recognizing that all Americans can be affected by diagnostic errors, Congress authorized $2 million in fiscal year 2019 for AHRQ to initiate a research agenda to understand and solve the problem.
-AHRQ began this effort by issuing a funding opportunity announcement on March 22, 2019 to support research that will more precisely define the scope of diagnostic errors.
+AHRQ has awarded 4 grants that will more precisely define the scope of diagnostic errors.
 As stated in the fiscal year 2019 request for applications, AHRQ has three key areas of interest:

-Grant funding from AHRQ has also helped researchers hold annual conferences to share information about diagnostic error to advance knowledge in the field.
+Grant funding from AHRQ has also helped researchers hold annual conferences to share information about diagnostic error to advance knowledge.

 AHRQ tools to reduce diagnostic errors include:

 Guide to Patient and Family Engagement in Hospital Quality and Safety.
 This guide encourages hospital patients and family members to be involved in their care.
 It focuses on four primary strategies for promoting patient/family engagement in hospital safety and quality of care: